nos/documentation/docs/nos-client/api.md

 ```

-#### Usage api-functions inside Angular/VueJS/Other libraries or frameworks
+#### Using api-functions inside Angular/VueJS/Other libraries or frameworks
 With any other framework or library you can use the [api-functions](https://www.npmjs.com/package/@nosplatform/api-functions) as followed.
 ```javascript
 // All API functionalities are wrapped in the nos object, this can also be used for React if you wish not to use the Higher Order Component.